The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Automated teller machines have evolved since the 1970s, when banks began to introduce them on a wide scale.
-Today, nearly 500,000 ATMs operate in the U.S. market, according to the ATM Industry Association (ATMIA).
+As of 2021, there are over 212 ATMs for every 100,000 people in North America, according to The World Bank.

 Over time, ATMs have evolved to do much more than just dispense cash.
 You can deposit checks or cash, transfer funds between accounts, get account balance information and pay bills.
-To keep up with trends, some ATMs permit transactions with a contactless card, a virtual card or a digital debit card app in your smartphone’s digital wallet.
-But you may get charged for using an ATM.
-Here’s what you need to know.
+There are even some cardless ATMs, which can be used with a virtual card or a mobile banking app.

 What are bank ATM fees?

-Most banks have a network of ATMs that offer free access to your money.
+Most banks and credit unions have a network of ATMs that offer free access to your money.
 But if you go outside of the network, a fee may be imposed, including:

 - ATM operator fee.
 Also known as the surcharge, an operator fee is charged by the ATM owner to noncustomers using its ATMs.
 ATM owners could be a different bank, a business unrelated to banking or even an individual investor looking to earn passive income.

 - Your bank’s out-of-network fee.
-If you use an ATM machine outside of your bank’s network, you may get stuck paying that other bank’s fee — plus your own bank may charge you a fee.
-Some banks waive out-of-network fees, while others will reimburse you for ATM fees charged by outside banks, usually up to a limit.
+If you use an ATM machine outside of your bank’s network, the ATM owner isn’t the only one that may charge you — your own bank may charge a fee.
+Some banks waive out-of-network fees, while others reimburse ATM fees charged by outside banks, usually up to a limit.

 - International transaction fee.
 Consumers who use ATMs while traveling outside the U.S. will want to be aware of additional fees.
-For example, Bank of America customers with the Advantage SafeBalance Banking account in New York who use an outside of BofA’s network are charged $2.50 for each withdrawal, transfer or balance inquiry in the U.S. In addition, the ATM operator may impose an access fee for withdrawals.
-Other financial institutions charge lower transaction fees: Connexus Credit Union charges up to a 1.5 percent transaction fee, while Fidelity customers with a debit card through a brokerage account pay a 1 percent foreign transaction fee.
+For example, Bank of America charges a 3 percent transaction fee for ATM withdrawals processed outside of the U.S. Other financial institutions charge lower international transaction fees: Connexus Credit Union charges up to a 1.5 percent transaction fee, while Fidelity customers with a debit card through a brokerage account pay a 1 percent foreign transaction fee.

 Average bank ATM fees

-Out-of-network ATM fees fell 5 cents over the last year to an average of $4.59 — the lowest since 2016, according to Bankrate’s 2021 checking account and ATM fee study.
-The amount is the sum of two numbers: the average fee that a bank charges its customers who use an ATM outside of its network ($1.51) plus the average ATM surcharge from the ATM’s owner ($3.08).
+Out-of-network ATM fees increased by 1.5 percent over the past year to an average of $4.66 per transaction, according to Bankrate’s 2022 checking account and ATM fee study.
+The amount is the sum of two numbers: the average fee that a bank charges its customers who use an ATM outside of its network ($1.52) plus the average ATM surcharge from the ATM’s owner ($3.14).

-Over the course of a year, fees for weekly ATM withdrawals from an out-of-network ATM would total $239.
+Over the course of a year, fees for weekly ATM withdrawals from an out-of-network ATM would total about $242.

 ATM fees continue to climb.
 In 1998, when Bankrate first began tracking ATM fees, the average total ATM fee was $1.97.